wyolum/orbigator/README.md

 - **Electrical interface** – The circuit uses a 74HC126 tri-state buffer for half-duplex UART communication with the DYNAMIXEL motors.
 Complete wiring diagrams are in `ORBIGATOR_PIN_ASSIGNMENTS.txt` and `ORBIGATOR_CIRCUIT_DIAGRAM.txt`.
 A KiCad-compatible netlist is provided in `orbigator_kicad_netlist.py`.

-- **User interface** – An OLED display (SH1106/SSD1306) and rotary encoder allow interactive parameter adjustment.
+- **User interface** – An OLED display (SH1106) and rotary encoder allow interactive parameter adjustment via a mode-based menu system.
 A DS3231 RTC maintains accurate timekeeping for orbital propagation.

 ### Example Assembly